wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 </android.support.constraint.ConstraintLayout>
 ```

 Initially the button is hidden.
-We’ll show that (and hide the progress bar) once Okta has finished initializing.
+We'll show that (and hide the progress bar) once Okta has finished initializing.
 To do that put the following into the onSuccess() method in `LoginActivity.java`.

 ```java
     findViewById(R.id.auth_button).setVisibility(View.VISIBLE);